 The village of Obergurgl has rapidly grown into one of Austria's favourite ski destinations.

-The resort has marketed its advantages cleverly: a much higher altitude than most of its competitors in Austria and yet a more charming and upmarket selection of accommodation than most of its high-altitude rivals in the other alpine countries.
+The Obergurgl Hochgurgl ski area has marketed its advantages cleverly: a much higher altitude than most of its competitors in the Austrian alps and yet a more charming and upmarket selection of accommodation than most of its high-altitude rivals in the other alpine countries.

 The capacious lift system also swallows crowds quickly, meaning that lift queues are an unusual sight on the ski slopes.

 Obergurgl is located beyond its sister resort of Sölden at the end of the long Ötz valley in the south-western part of the Tyrol.

 The village of Obergurgl is situated at 1930 metres above sea level.
 It is one of the highest ski resorts in Europe.

 The skiing in Obergurgl is scheduled to start on November 18, 2021.